concordion/cubano-demo/README.md

 Contains examples for projects wishing to use the Cubano framework.
 This generates living documentation for basic web and API services.

+Read [the Cubano documentation](http://concordion.org/cubano) and in particular [the framework guide](http://concordion.org/cubano/framework)

+Either take a copy of this project or pull down a copy of [the Cubano Template project](https://github.com/concordion/cubano-template) to get started.

 ## To Execute Tests
 Concordion fixtures use the JUnit library, with a specialised ConcordionRunner (`@RunWith(ConcordionRunner.class)`).
 This annotation is part of the class hierarchy from `ConcordionIndex` or `ConcordionFixture`, which all Fixtures inherit from: